 Public Adjusters can help you with many kinds of claims, but the following are most likely to occur during hurricane season.

 - Storm Damage: Outright damage from storms – including fallen trees, broken windows, water damage, and similar damage is the most likely source of damage to your home during hurricane season.
-While most damage is relatively minor – this is Florida, and we build for hurricane season – it’s still important to get the home repaired as quickly as possible.
+While most damage is relatively minor, it’s still important to get the home repaired as quickly as possible.
 This is especially true if major damage occurs and renders the house unfit to live in.

 - Fire Damage: Fires aren’t the first thing most people think of during hurricane season, but the truth is that fires actually can start during a storm.
 This can lead to more damage than you expect, particularly if the structure of the house is compromised, and it’s important that the survey of the house be as accurate as possible.
 If it’s not, you could find that the bill for repairs is far greater than the insurance money you received.